ray-project/ray/doc/source/ray-air/user-guides.rst

 .. _air-multi-tenancy:

-Running multiple AIR jobs concurrently on one cluster
+Running multiple AIR jobs concurrently on a single cluster
 -----------------------------------------------------
-Running multiple AIR training or tuning jobs at the same time on one cluster is not officially supported.
+Running multiple AIR training or tuning jobs at the same time on a single cluster is not officially supported.
-This means that we don't test this workflow and generally encourage to use multiple smaller clusters instead.
+We don't test this workflow
+and recommend the use of multiple smaller clusters instead.

-If you still want to do this, please refer to the
+If you still want to do this, refer to the
 :ref:`Ray Tune multi-tenancy docs <tune-multi-tenancy>` for potential pitfalls.